Abraham of Angamaly: Later years and death

 In 1595, Mar Abraham fell dangerously ill but recovered.
 In 1597 he again became dangerously ill.
 He would not even avail himself of the exhortations of the Fathers who surrounded his bed, nor did he receive the last sacraments.
 Thus he died in January 1597.
 The viceroy made known his death to Archbishop Menezes, then absent on a visitation tour, by letter of 6 Feb.
 1597.
-The Archdeacon during the first part of the reign of Mar Abraham was George of Christ, who was on friendly terms with the Latin missionaries and was to be appointed the successor of Mar Abraham as Metropolitan of India.
+The Archdeacon during the first part of the reign of Mar Abraham was George of Cross, who was on friendly terms with the Latin missionaries and was to be appointed the successor of Mar Abraham as Metropolitan of India.
 Thus, he should have become, according to the plans of Mar Abraham, supported by the Jesuits, the first indigenous Chaldaean Metropolitan of the St Thomas Christians.
 However, the last letter of Mar Abraham, in which he requests the Pope to confirm George's ordination as Bishop of Palur and his successor, is dated 13 January 1584, while from another letter of the same Mar Abraham we learn that the consecration of George failed because of the latter's death.